How to spend a summer long weekend in Montréal

 With hundreds of hectares, Mount Royal Park offers ample space for everyone.
 Named after the landscape architect who designed the park, the Olmsted Trail is by far the most popular trail in the park.
 The crushed-gravel pathway offers the width of a two-lane road.
 Common summer activities include walking, jogging, cycling, and roller skiing.
 On Sundays, under the angel statue (Sir George-Étienne Cartier Monument), Tam-tams is a weekly rhythmic gathering: drummers, dancers, and people relaxing on blankets.
 The vibe is best described as pulsating yet chill.

-The green spaces around the Lachine Canal provide opportunities for leisure or lounging.
-On any given weekend in the summer, you’ll find people soaking up the sun on blankets, playing pétanque and spike ball, or pushing baby carriages along the paved pathways.
-Due to the 14.5-kilometre length of the park, there is ample room to soak up the summer sun.
+The Lachine Canal offers a 14.5-kilometre multi-use path, perfect for a 45-minute bike ride from the Old Port to Atwater Market.
+The green spaces provide opportunities for leisure or lounging, and on any given weekend in the summer, you’ll find people soaking up the sun on blankets, playing pétanque and spike ball, or pushing baby carriages along the paved pathways.
 Get on the water by renting a kayak or electric boat from H2O Adventures.

 Originally a farm, Parc La Fontaine is wonderful patch of green space in the heart of the Plateau-Mont-Royal neighbourhood.
 In the summer, there’s no better place to kick back and read a book in the shade of towering maples trees, sunbathe, have a picnic, or stroll along the pathways.